The best Black Friday deals under $50

 Stila Stay All Day Waterproof Liquid Eyeliner ($11, originally $22; stila.com)

 Our pick for the best liquid eyeliner is on sale for half off — Stila’s liquid eyeliner, true to its name, does indeed stay on all day, and it’s a breeze to apply.
-Plus, the brand’s iconic Stay All Stay Liquid Lipstick (a winner of our best matte lipsticks test, in fact) is also 50% off at $11.
+Plus, the brand’s iconic Stay All Stay Liquid Lipstick (a winner of our best matte lipsticks test, in fact) is also more than 50% off, at $10.

 on’t blow your chance to buy the coveted Revlon One-Step Hair Dryer and Volumizer while it’s on sale.
-The top-rated hair tool is back down to its lowest price ever, so you can get a salon-quality blowout without blowing all your money.
+The top-rated hair tool is now $20 off, so you can get a salon-quality blowout without blowing all your money.

 Belei skin care (starting at $13.50; amazon.com)